List of Subjects

 Special Considerations

-Prior knowledge of the subject is strongly recommended for both Advanced and Intermediate levels.
+Prior knowledge of the subject is strongly recommended for both Advanced and Intermediate Levels.
 This may include Music at SEC level or equivalent, or a Grade 5 theory qualification from a recognised external examination board (such as ABRSM, Trinity College London, or the Malta School of Music).
 Students who do not hold the required qualifications but can demonstrate equivalent experience will be required to undergo an audition.

 Intermediate Level

-At this level, the subject emphasises the significance of cardiovascular and respiratory endurance, muscular strength, strategies for managing success and failure, combating sedentary lifestyles, and promoting sportsmanship.
-Students will acquire the ability to analyse methods and systems aimed at enhancing coaching practices across diverse sports disciplines and activities.
+At this level, the subject emphasises the significance of cardiovascular and respiratory endurance, muscular strength, strategies for coping with success and failure, combating sedentary lifestyles, and promoting sportsmanship.
+Students acquire the ability to analyse methods and systems aimed at enhancing coaching practices across diverse sports disciplines and activities.
 The programme encourages engagement with both local and international sports associations.
 Physical Education provides an opportunity to gain comprehensive knowledge of various sports disciplines, including volleyball, basketball, football, rugby, handball, tennis, hockey, and badminton.

 Advanced Level